-- 9.6 When considering applications for premises licences the licensing authority cannot take into consideration the expected 'demand' for facilities.
-It should also be noted that moral objections to gambling are not a valid reason to reject applications. - 9.7 Applications for the grant, transfer or variation of a Premises Licence should be accompanied by an assessment that demonstrates how the applicant will promote all the Licensing Objectives. - 9.8 Premises licences granted must be reasonably consistent with the licensing objectives as follows;- - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - 9.9 The Gambling Commission will be taking a leading role in preventing gambling from being a source of crime. - 9.10 The Gambling Commission will deal with Operating Licences and Personal Licences so the licensing authority will not be concerned about the suitability of an applicant.
-If concerns arise about a person's suitability, the licensing authority will bring those concerns to the attention of the Commission. - 9.11 The licensing authority will take into consideration the proposed location of gambling premises in terms of this licensing objective.
-Where an area has known high levels of organised crime, the licensing authority will consider carefully whether gambling premises are suitable to be located there. - 9.12 Where appropriate, conditions may be attached to a premises licence requiring the provision of door supervisors.
+- 9.6 When considering applications for premises licences the Licensing Authority cannot take into consideration the expected 'demand' for facilities.
+It should also be noted that moral objections to gambling are not a valid reason to reject applications. - 9.7 Applications for the grant, transfer or variation of a Premises Licence should be accompanied by an assessment that demonstrates how the applicant will promote all the Licensing Objectives. - 9.8 Premises licences granted must be reasonably consistent with the licensing objectives as follows: - preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime. - 9.9 The Gambling Commission will be taking a leading role in preventing gambling from being a source of crime. - 9.10 The Gambling Commission will deal with Operating Licences and Personal Licences so the Licensing Authority will not be concerned about the suitability of an applicant.
+If concerns arise about a person's suitability, the Licensing Authority will bring those concerns to the attention of the Commission. - 9.11 The Licensing Authority will take into consideration the proposed location of gambling premises in terms of this licensing objective.
+Where an area has known high levels of organised crime, the Licensing Authority will consider carefully whether gambling premises are suitable to be located there. - 9.12 Where appropriate, conditions may be attached to a premises licence requiring the provision of door supervisors.
 For example, if the premises cannot be adequately supervised from the counter, door supervision may be necessary. - 9.13 There is a distinction between disorder and nuisance.
-The licensing authority will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see or hear it in determining that distinction.
-It should be noted that issues of nuisance cannot be addressed under the Act. - Ensuring that gambling is conducted in a fair and open way. - 9.14 The Gambling Commission does not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way as this will either be a matter for the management of the gambling business or will relate to the suitability and actions of an individual.
-Both issues will be addressed by the Commission through the operating and personal licensing regime. - 9.15 Because betting track operators do not need an operating licence from the Commission the licensing authority may, in certain circumstances, require conditions to ensure that the environment in which betting takes place is suitable.
+The Licensing Authority will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see or hear it in determining that distinction.
+It should be noted that issues of nuisance cannot be addressed under the Act. - 9.14 The Gambling Commission does not expect licensing authorities to become concerned with ensuring that gambling is conducted in a fair and open way as this will either be a matter for the management of the gambling business or will relate to the suitability and actions of an individual.
+Both issues will be addressed by the Commission through the operating and personal licensing regime. - 9.15 Because betting track operators do not need an operating licence from the Commission the Licensing Authority may, in certain circumstances, require conditions to ensure that the environment in which betting takes place is suitable.